Yurii-Laguta/JB4A-SDK-Android/README.md

-# ExactTarget MobilePush SDK for Android
+# ExactTarget Journey Builder for Apps Android SDK (formerly MobilePush Android SDK)

-This is the git repository for the ET MobilePush SDK for Android.
+This is the git repository for the ExactTarget Journey Builder for Apps Android SDK (formerly MobilePush Android SDK).

 For more information, please see [Code@ExactTarget](http://code.exacttarget.com), or visit the online documentation [here](http://exacttarget.github.io/MobilePushSDK-Android).